Sheikh Zayed Bin Sultan Al Nahyan Grand Mosque

 Ferrari World Abu Dhabi

 Ferrari World Abu Dhabi is the world’s first Ferrari theme park and largest attraction of its kind.
 It is an intense multi-sensory experience and a must-visit for families, fans and enthusiasts.
-The Park offers more than 20 Ferrari-inspired rides and attractions, including the world’s fastest roller coaster and advanced racing simulators.
+This Abu Dhabi Amusement Park offers more than 20 Ferrari-inspired rides and attractions, including the world’s fastest roller coaster and advanced racing simulators.

 Yas Waterworld Abu Dhabi